 Nestled in the South West of Jersey, the port town of St Aubin is a perfect base for exploring the South coast of the island.
 Home to one of Jersey’s original harbours, St Aubin has a beautiful waterfront location with the main attraction alfresco dining around the port.
 With cobbled streets and quaint buildings, St Aubin has a sleepy atmosphere and an old town vibe but is also bursting with lively activity.
 This enchanting fishing town oozes charm offering incredible panoramic views, a relaxing ambiance and plenty of spots to explore.

-St Aubin Historic Sites and Attractions
+St Aubin Historic Sites

 This historic harbour town is full of heritage and culture with numerous fascinating sites to discover.
 St Aubin has a rich history as a fishing village and the town’s harbour is one of the central points.
 A great place to dine, cycle, stroll and even shop all with a beautiful maritime landscape.
 Overlooking the harbour, the Anglican Church of St Aubin on the Hill is a great place for lovers of architecture and art history to visit.
 This Church is a magnificent Victorian Gothic style of architecture whilst a pre-Raphaelite window within the Lady Chapel is the only one in Jersey.

-The highlight of St Aubin’s historic sites is undoubtedly St Aubin’s fort, built in the 1500’s to protect the natural harbour before being extended during the English Civil War.
+The highlight of St Aubin’s historic sites is undoubtedly St Aubin’s Fort, built in the 1500’s to protect the natural harbour before being extended during the English Civil War.
 During the German occupation of Jersey in World War II, the fort became a German Resistance Nest with bunkers built into the sea wall that had a range of fire that covered St Aubin’s Bay.
 The fort stands on a tidal island off the coast of St Aubin’s Bay but when the tide is out, it is easy to walk across to the fort for an up close exploration.
 The fort also offers a great vantage point to look back on the town and the views back towards St Aubin’s Bay are breath taking.

-St Aubin Points of Interest
+St Aubin Other Points of Interest

 The biggest working art gallery in the Channel Islands is at home in St Aubin, both exhibiting and selling magnificent artwork.
 The Harbour Gallery showcases the creativity of over seventy local artists and celebrates the art of the Channel Islands.
 Managed by the Jersey Charity Art in the Frame Foundation, The Harbour Gallery offers artistic education for all ages and is a great place to improve your art knowledge.